erikfritas/PHP_Terminal/README.md

 🐘 A Terminal made in PHP

 ## How to use:
-Open your terminal and type:
+Open your terminal in the folder where the "terminal.php" file you downloaded is located and type:
 ```
 sudo php terminal.php
 ```